csjc008/SudokuSolver/README.md

 The file defines as follows:

+format 1:
 Each line defines a initial number on the matrix
 main-index-x[0-2] main-index-y[0-2] sub-index-x[0-2] sub-index-y[0-2] number[1-9]

+format 2:
+Just like the initial matrix, 9 numbers each line separated with space, 9 lines.

+There two solvers, iteration and stack.
+The iteration is somehow faster, in fmt2ProblemVeryHard2, iteration solver consumes about 30ms, and stack solver consumes about more than 600 ms.